 'Caring for the local environment'

-The Churwell Woodland Railway (CWR) is a newly-built 7 1/4” gauge railway, built by the Churwell Environmental Volunteers (CEV).
-The railway opened to the public at Easter 2014 as a simple 100 feet of line and ran on special event days in conjunction with other woodland activities.
+The Churwell Woodland Railway (CWR) is a 7 1/4” (minimum) gauge railway, built by the Churwell Environmental Volunteers (CEV).
+The line was laid out on ground reclaimed from its covering of brambles and nettles.
+The railway opened to the public at Easter 2014 as a simple 100 feet of track and ran on special event days in conjunction with other woodland activities.

-Work on the extension began in February 2015 and by June all the extensive earthworks (cuttings & embankments) had been formed and track foundations laid.
-As volunteers, CEV are very good at begging materials, often acting as a ‘home’ for otherwise unwanted stuff.
-The extension formed a loop around a valley containing an attractive waterfall.
+Work on an extension began in February 2015 and by June all the necessary earthworks (cuttings & embankments) had been formed and track foundations laid.
+As volunteers, CEV are very good at begging materials, often acting as a ‘home’ for otherwise unwanted stuff and very soon enough material was obtained to build a bridge and finish the job!
+The extension formed a loop around a little valley containing an attractive waterfall.

 The completed extension ran publicly and for the first time at our Christmas Trimming event in December 2015 where the Santa Express provided excitement to both children and not so young locals which included a visit to Santa’s Grotto part way around the trip.